 If you are particularly interested in bringing home a blue merle Chihuahua, take extra steps to make sure your breeder understands the inheritance and potential repercussions of the merle gene.

-Though blue Chihuahuas are very sweet with their owners, it’s important to make sure they grow up confident and well behaved around other people and dogs as well.
+These dogs are very sweet with their owners.
+But it’s important to make sure they grow up confident and well behaved around other people and dogs as well.

 Is your blue Chihuahua beautiful inside and out?